 A Matrix in its plural form is known as Matrices.
 The size of the matrix is indicated as row x columns, which is written as n x m where n denotes rows and m denotes columns in the matrix.

-The matrix in which the number of rows is greater than the number of columns is known as Vertical Matrix, if the number of columns is greater than the number of rows then it is called a Horizontal Matrix.
+The matrix in which the number of rows is greater than the number of columns is known as a Vertical Matrix, if the number of columns is greater than the number of rows, then it is called a Horizontal Matrix.

 Main Differences Between Vector and Matrix

-- Vectors do not change in their magnitude and direction in their mathematical operations, whereas a Matrix change in their magnitude in mathematical operations such as multiplicative operation with respect to associative and cumulative laws.
+- Vectors do not change in their magnitude and direction in their mathematical operations, whereas a Matrix changes in its magnitude in mathematical operations such as multiplicative operations with respect to associative and cumulative laws.